 Wills, Trusts, Estates, And Probate | Tyler Lee Randolph P.C.

-No one knows when their time will come, but what we do know is that it is always better to be prepared than not.
-When someone passes away without a will, which is referred to as ‘intestate,’ they are essentially allowing the courts to decide what happens to their estate, how their assets are distributed, and to whom.
-This is not a situation you want to happen.
+No one knows when their time will come, but it is always better to be prepared.
+When someone passes away without a will, a situation referred to as ‘intestate,’ they are essentially allowing the courts to decide what happens to their estate, how their assets are distributed, and to whom.
 A wills attorney can assist you with the planning of your estate and prepare a will that will be the blueprint for all that happens after you pass away.